-Basis of Accounting: The financial statements of the College have been prepared on the accrual basis and in accordance with generally accepted accounting principles for governmental colleges and universities.
+Basis of Accounting: The financial statements of the College have been prepared on the accrual basis and in accordance with accounting principles generally accepted in the United States of America for governmental colleges and universities.

 Fund Accounting: Fund accounting is a concept in which legal and other restraints require the recording of specific receipts and disbursements in separate funds according to those restrictions.
 Under this accounting method, resources for various purposes are classified into funds.
 For reporting purposes, funds with similar characteristics are combined into fund groups and financial transactions are recorded and reported by such fund groups.